paulmsmith/website/src/www/posts/agile-walls-what-are-they-good-for.md

 I have been working within agile delivery teams for quite a few years now and have often been nominated, asked or took it upon myself to help my teams establish their ‘physical wall-space’.

-Below are some thoughts about why Agile Walls can be really valuable and hopefully some inspiration for when you create your own.
+The following are some thoughts about why Agile Walls can be really valuable and hopefully some inspiration for when you create your own.

 ---